Merchant Marine Academy in Hydra

 The National Merchant Marine Academy: The National Merchant Marine Academy of Hydra is the first naval academy in Greece.
 This academy was founded in 1749.
 It was first named Saint Nikolaos.
 The name was later changed to The Merchant Marine Academy of Hydra in the year 1800.
 In 1930, its name was again changed.
 It became the National Merchant Marine Academy.
 It still bears that name today.

-The compulsory service for the students is four years.
+The compulsory service for the students amounts to four years.
 This academy has had 2,800 graduating captains on their rolls.
 The Professors here are famous for their papers on stars and astrophysics.
 This academy also provides training seminars for outside organizations.